BlocklistPro/XeroAccess/README.md

 IP Address Conditions :

 If `remote_addr` is empty the script will exit silently.
-Any access attempts with x_forwarded / proxy headers etc are automatically denied.
+Any access attempts with proxy / X_FORWARDED headers etc are automatically denied.

 By default IPv6 connections are also denied.